Scanner Configuration Reference Complete configuration reference for all available security scanners.

 api_spec: https://api.example.com/openapi.json

-2. Call the workflow:
+2. Run the scan:

 jobs: